jesse-peters/ai-self-management/packages/db/README.md

 # @projectflow/db

 Database client and types for ProjectFlow.
-Provides typed access to Supabase with support for both server-side and browser-side operations.
+Provides typed access to Supabase with support for both server-side and browser-side operations, managed via Supabase CLI.

 ## Installation